PesukarhuTG/PlayerOnJs/README.md

 Step 4:
 * **Added functionality in MusicPlayer module musicPlayer.js**:
-- start/pause playing the track by clicking on the play button;
+- start/pause playing the track by clicking on the play button;<br>
-- add progress scroll bar with current + total timing;
+- add progress scroll bar with current + total timing;<br>
-- change the heading and icon img of the track on the main section of the screen.
+- change the heading and icon img of the track on the main section of the screen.<br>
 Common: fix switching tabs

 **Preview by the link https://pesukarhutg.github.io/PlayerOnJs/**